bensoltoff/test-hugo/content/cv/_index.md

 ## Working Papers

 * Campaign Contributions and Judicial Decisionmaking: Does Money Buy Access?
-* Campaign Contributions and Judicial Decisionmaking in Elected and Appointed Judiciaries (with Jeremy Johnson)
+* Campaign Contributions and Judicial Decisionmaking in Elected and Appointed Judiciaries
 * The Effect of Institutional Procedures on Agenda-Setting in State Courts of Last Resort
 * (How) Is Justice For Sale?
 Campaign Contributions and State Supreme Court Decisions
   * Winner, Outstanding Poster, 2014 State Politics and Policy Conference